-“Is everybody OK with changing the release goal for Q3?”, asks Julie, the product manager.
-After a few seconds of silence, Julie moves on to the next topic assuming that the stakeholders agree.
-But most people are still thinking about the idea or oppose it.
-What’s more, nobody really knows who makes the final decision.
-Is it the product manager, the people present, or the management sponsor?
+“Is everybody OK with changing the product goal for Q3?”, asks Julie, the product manager.
+As nobody says anything, she assumes that everyone agrees.
+She thanks people for attending and closes the meeting.
+But in reality, most people are still thinking about the change proposed.
+To make things worse, it’s not clear who has the final say on product roadmap changes.
+Is it the product manager, the attendees, or the management sponsor?

-Deciding by consensus means that everyone required to make the decisions agrees with the proposed solution or idea.
-A consensus-based decision creates strong buy-in and shared ownership, and it leverages the collective creativity and knowledge of the people present—everybody involved contributes to the decision.
+Deciding by unanimity means that everyone required to make the decisions supports the proposed solution or idea.
+A unanimity decision creates strong buy-in and shared ownership, and it leverages the collective creativity and knowledge of the people present—everybody involved contributes to the decision.
 It is particularly helpful when the stakes are high and you make a strategic product decision, for example, if you should pivot, create a product variant to address new market segment, or change the goal of the next major release on the product roadmap.

-Watch out that a consensus-based approach does not degenerate into decision by committee where people agree on the smallest common denominator and broker a weak compromise.
+Watch out that an unanimity-based approach does not degenerate into design by committee where people agree on the smallest common denominator and broker a weak compromise.
 This is unlikely to result in a sustainable agreement and translate into a successful product.
 As the saying goes, “a camel is a horse designed by a committee.”
 Similarly, don’t allow an individual to dominate and high-jack the decision-making process.
-Consensus means that everybody is happy with the decision and fully supports it.
+Unanimity does mean that everybody is happy with the decision and fully supports it.

 When applying this decision rule, you will benefit from an experienced facilitator who guides everyone through the decision-making process and helps people reach agreement.
 Your ScrumMaster or agile coach might be able to help you with this.